-As more and more employees are being asked to work remotely, the need for effective communication has never been more important than today.
+As more and more employees are being asked to work remotely, the need for effective communication in places like Zoom video has never been more important than today.
 However, business needs to be able to be conducted as usual, as if in physical meeting rooms, despite the geographical distance.
 Using emails, phone call and messaging apps are simply not enough to communicate everything effectively.
 Pure text commonly results in miscommunication, and phone calls lack visual support to any topics being discusses.

 That’s where video comes in.
 At Arc and Crown we live and breathe video, even in our day-to-day operations.
 That includes regular video meetings where we can share occuring projects on one screen to all participants.
 While there are multiple video meeting options, the one we use and recommend is Zoom.
 It’s versatile and incredibly helpful.